novastar53/ancient-art-researcher/README.md

 ## Live Demo

-A a demo of the app can be accessed [here](https://finds-viewer-uwrcgo4b7q-ue.a.run.app/).
+A live demo of the app can be accessed [here](https://finds-viewer-uwrcgo4b7q-ue.a.run.app/).

 ## Installation